Get

 5. Mating

 To curb all of those behavioral problems in males and females, getting your cat fixed before they turn 6 months of age is important.
-Cats can go into heat for the first time anywhere between 4 and 6 months old.
+Female cats can go into heat for the first time anywhere between 4 and 6 months old.

-It is advised to get them fixed before they reach sexual maturity to avoid annoying behaviors such as spraying, aggression, and a laundry list of other problems that occur.
+It is advised to get them fixed before they reach sexual maturity to avoid undesirable behaviors such as spraying, aggression, roaming in search for a mate, unwanted litters and a laundry list of other problems that occur.

 domestics-cats-mating